almirvuk/VSCodeAzureGitHubTutorial/README.md

 Finally navigate to your Web App URL, if you don't know URL of your Web App.
 URL is simply a combination of: <b>Web App name + .azurewebsites.net </b>

 <br>
 #Congrats!
-Now you have your web site on Microsoft Azure published successfully.
+Now you have your web site successfully published on Microsoft Azure.
 Thank you for your attention &hearts; ... and I hope you find this tutorial helpful for you.
 You can find me at:
 - [My blog](http://almirvuk.blogspot.ba/)